Marty Allen Dies: Beloved Comedy Legend Dead At 95

 Marty Allen has died.
 The legendary comedian passed away in Las Vegas of complications from pneumonia, according to The Hollywood Reporter.
 Marty Allen was 95 years old.

 Marty Allen was one half of the famous Allen & Rossi comedy team.
 Alongside partner Steve Rossi, the comedy duo had a prolific presence on the casino and nightclub circuit and on television in the late 1950s through the 1960s.
 Allen & Rossi logged dozens of appearances on The Hollywood Palace, The Dean Martin Show, and The Ed Sullivan Show.
 Marty was a frequent panelist on What’s My Line?, Match Game, and The Hollywood Squares, appearing in nearly 150 episodes of the TV game show.
-Marty’s acting credits included several movies (The Ballad of Billie Blue, Cannonball Run II) and guest spots on The Big Valley, Love American Style, Night Gallery and the sitcom Benson, where he played a blackjack dealer in a 1985 episode.
+Marty’s acting credits included several movies (The Ballad of Billie Blue, Cannonball Run II) and guest spots on The Big Valley, Love American Style, Night Gallery, and the sitcom Benson, where he played a blackjack dealer in a 1985 episode.

 Marty Allen, who was also known for his “Hello Dere” catchphrase and wild hair, released 16 comedy albums with straight man Steve Rossi.
 Some of Marty’s most famous comedy characters included a punch-drunk fighter and a clueless golfer.
 The duo ended their partnership in 1968 but reunited several times after their split.
 Steve Rossi died in 2014.